stellarport/slate/source/index.html.md

 let info = await a3s.useProd();
 ```

-The A3S sandbox enviornment is available at `a3s-sandbox.api.stellarport.io`.
+The A3S sandbox environment is available at `a3s-sandbox.api.stellarport.io`.

+The A3S production environment is available at `a3s.api.stellarport.io`.

 # Info